-- Every guardian of a ward's estate is required to post bond, file an inventory, file annual accounts, any required reports, and annual expert evaluations, unless the Court orders otherwise. - 2.
-All disbursements in accounts must be supported by corresponding receipts, vouchers, cancelled checks, written acknowledgments or other appropriate evidence of payment.
+- Every guardian of a ward's estate is required to post bond and file an Inventory, annual accounts, any required reports, and annual expert evaluations unless the Court orders otherwise. - 2.
+All disbursements in accounts must be supported by corresponding receipts, vouchers, cancelled checks, written acknowledgments, or other appropriate evidence of payment.
 A bank or other financial institution statement that shows the date, amount, payee, and purpose of a payment may be used as appropriate evidence of payment.